Ovarian Cancer Awareness Month

 - Age, since ovarian cancer is most common in women between 50 and 60

 - Family history, especially if two or more close blood relatives have had the disease

 - Inherited gene mutation of breast cancer genes called BRCA1 and BRCA2

 - Long-term and/or high doses of estrogen replacement therapy

 - Starting menstruation before age 12 or completing menopause after age 55

 - Never carrying a pregnancy to full-term or giving birth for the first time after age 35

 - Having a body mass index (BMI) that puts you in the overweight or obese category

 Is It Possible to Prevent Ovarian Cancer?

-At Western Maryland Health System, we encourage you to speak to your regular gynecologist to see if there’s anything you can do to reduce your risk of developing ovarian cancer.
+At UPMC Western Maryland, we encourage you to speak to your regular gynecologist to see if there’s anything you can do to reduce your risk of developing ovarian cancer.
 Taking hormonal birth control pills has shown promising results in lowering the risk but it has other risks of its own.
 Be sure to let your doctor know if you have a family history of breast or ovarian cancer.
 If so, he or she may refer you to a genetic counselor so you can further discuss prevention strategies.